statgenetics/simped/README.md

 simulation.
 SimPed handles diallelic and multiallelic markers and has been exercised on simulations with more than 20,000 loci.

-This repository hosts a modernized build of the original 2005 SimPed source that compiles cleanly with current C compilers (clang or gcc, `-std=c99` or later) on macOS, Linux, and Windows.
+This repository hosts a modified version of the original 2005 SimPed source that compiles cleanly with current C compilers (clang or gcc, `-std=c99` or later) on macOS, Linux, and Windows.
 The algorithm and output format are unchanged; output is byte-identical to the original precompiled binaries on